fez2013/SalesTax/README.md

 The program will input a date to change for the script for linnworks The script is based on a sql database from linnworks

+# Current version is very slow on opening, when creatingit an exe file